Josefinekihlstrom/Plant-Memory/README.md

 The main feature was going to be the memory game itself alongside with some other features, such as a 'high score list' with locally scored high scores, a timer, smooth sound effects that indicate if you win or loose and the option to play some jazzy background music (that you also can turn off).
-I also wanted the overall theme for the game reflect the mindfulness aspect through the images that I was going to use.
+I also wanted the overall theme for the game to reflect through the images that I was going to use for the cards.
 In this stage the images was not decided yet.

 3. **Structure plane**
 When the key features was set the structure plane was pretty simple.
 I was going to have a single page with